Hello, and Welcome to Maidenhead in Pictures Photo blog !

 Please check out all our photos taken around Maidenhead.
 We have also included a map showing locations of where each photo was taken.

-The homepage has a searchbar and a list of Categories to choose from.
+The homepage has a list of Categories and Posts to choose from.
 Enjoy !